-French law does not lay down strict time limits for asylum seekers make an application to after entering the country.
+French law does not lay down strict time limits for asylum seekers to make an application after entering the country.

 However, the law specifies that one reason why OFPRA shall process an asylum claim in Accelerated Procedure is that "without legitimate reason, the applicant who irregularly entered the French territory or remained there irregularly did not introduce his or her asylum claim in a period of 90 days as from the date he or she has entered the French territory."
 Prior to the 2018 reform, this time limit was 120 days.
+In Guiana, the time limit is 60 days. §60

 The registration of asylum claims in France is conducted by "single desks" (guichet uniques de demande d'asile, GUDA) introduced in order to register both the asylum claim and the need for material reception conditions.
-There are 34 GUDA across France.
+There are 34 GUDA across France.61

 In order to obtain an appointment at the GUDA, asylum seekers must present themselves to orientation platforms (Plateformes d'accueil de demandeurs d'asile, PADA).
 Local organisations are responsible for this pre-registration phase and make appointments at the Prefecture for the asylum seekers.
-According to the law, the appointment has to take place within 3 working days after asylum seekers have expressed their intention to lodge an asylum claim.
-This deadline can be extended to 10 working days when a large number of foreign nationals wishing to introduce an asylum claim arrive at the same time.
+According to the law, the appointment has to take place within 3 working days after asylum seekers have expressed their intention to lodge an asylum claim.62 This deadline can be extended to 10 working days when a large number of foreign nationals wishing to introduce an asylum claim arrive at the same time.63

 While the introduction of the "single desk" system in 2015 aimed at reducing delays relating to registration and avoid long lines of people presenting themselves in front of Prefectures, this additional step has led to more complexity and delays in accessing the procedure in practice.
-To restore the 3-day time limit, the Minister of Interior published a Circular on 12 January 2018 which plans to increase the staff in Prefectures and OFII and to reorganise services.
-This plan envisages fully operational GUDA every day of the week, as well as overbooking to compensate for 'no show' appointments.
+To restore the 3-day time limit, the Minister of Interior published a Circular on 12 January 2018 which increased the staff in Prefectures and in the French Office for Immigration and Integration (OFII) to reorganise services.
+This plan ensures fully operational GUDA every day of the week, as well as overbooking to compensate for 'no show' appointments.64